Neues Museum

 5 Star Rating I've wanted to see the original bust of Nefertiti for over 50 years - previously, I'd only seen a replica at the Rosicrucian Museum in the California Bay Area.
 She did not disappoint.
 What an incredibly beautiful woman that lived thousands of years ago.
 The rest of the museum was equally impressive - it makes you think, seeing all these things made by people long gone.
 Definitely worth a visit.

-Heather Steinmiller - 3 weeks ago
+Heather Steinmiller - a month ago

 Show More